JuliaGaussianProcesses/BayesianLinearRegressors.jl/README.md

 This is a simple package that does one thing, Bayesian Linear Regression, in around 100 lines of code.

-It _is_ actively maintained, but it might appear inactive as it's one of those packages which requires very little maintenence because it's very simple.
+It _is_ actively maintained, but it might appear inactive as it's one of those packages which requires very little maintenance because it's very simple.

 ## Intended Use and Functionality